Healthcare symposium aims to make osteoporosis a public health priority

 QMU will hold a symposium on osteoporosis to raise awareness of the condition amongst healthcare professionals and the public.

 The event, which will be held on World Osteoporosis Day on 20th October 2023, will be led by QMU’s specialist researchers and healthcare professionals who have spent years researching and raising awareness of the condition as part of their work with the University’s Lydia Plus Osteoporosis Project.
-With leading healthcare professionals from across the UK and Australia contributing to the event, the symposium not only aims to focus on bone health and prevention of falls, it will call for osteoporosis to be viewed as a public health priority.
+With leading healthcare professionals from across the UK contributing to the event, the symposium not only aims to focus on bone health and prevention of falls, it will call for osteoporosis to be viewed as a public health priority.

 Osteoporosis is a common bone disease that weakens bones, making them fragile and more likely to break.
 It develops slowly over several years and is often only diagnosed when a fall or sudden impact causes a bone to break (fracture).
 It affects over 3 million people in the UK (including 250,000 in Scotland) and accounts for around 527,000 fractures per year in the UK.